 PCI Express is a high bandwidth I/O infrastructure that possesses the ability to scale speeds by forming multiple lanes.
-The x4 PCI Express lane supports transfer rate of 4 Gigabyte per second (2 directions).
 The PCI Express architecture also supports high performance graphics infrastructure by enhancing the capability of a PCIe x16 Gen 3 at 16GB/s bandwidth.